 Colonel Sam Whitehurst, U.S. Army (Ret.) serves as Vice President, Programs & Services, for Dixon Center for Military and Veterans Services.

 Colonel Whitehurst has served as an infantry officer for 28 years in various command and staff positions both within the U.S. and overseas.
 His command experience culminated with brigade command in the 10th Mountain Division, and his most recent staff experience was as the 18th Airborne Corps Chief of Staff.
 His deployments include Bosnia-Herzegovina and multiple deployments to Iraq and Afghanistan.
-Most recently, he served as Director of the Army’s Soldier for Life Program.
+Prior to joining Dixon Center, he served as Director of the Army’s Soldier for Life Program.

 Colonel Whitehurst graduated from the University of North Carolina with a bachelor’s degree.
 His advanced degrees consist of a Master of Science in Strategic Studies from the National War College, a Master of Science in Military Art and Science from the School of Advanced Military Studies, and a Master of Arts in Liberal Studies from Louisiana State University and A&M College.

-Nancy Lee is the Director of Strategic Philanthropy for Dixon Center for Military and Veterans Services.
+Vanessa Stergios is the Director of Development for Dixon Center for Military and Veterans Services.

 Sara Heidenheimer is the Program & Administrative Manager for Dixon Center for Military and Veterans Services.

-In her current position, Sara handles business administration and social media for the Center, and assists with marketing and special events.
-Additionally, Sara lends her expertise as a Blue Star family member and Navy spouse to the Center’s many programs and projects.
+In her current position, Sara handles business administration and social media for Dixon Center, and assists with marketing and special events.
+Additionally, Sara lends her expertise as a Blue Star family member and Navy spouse to Dixon Center’s many programs and projects.

 A proud Texan, Sara received her bachelor's degree in Business Administration from Angelo State University in San Angelo, Texas.